Homes Get Stinky, No Matter How Clean You Are

 In our house, this is one of the worst places.
 I guess we don’t use them enough and so they stay closed up and hot, thereby trapping any mustiness inside and infiltrating everything inside.
 These smells I think are the most easily handled though.

 Here are some ways to tackle stinky closet smells:

-Clothes can easily smell musty when they are smashed together in a closed, muggy closet for a long time.
+- Clothes: Clothes can easily smell musty when they are smashed together in a closed, muggy closet for a long time.
 In order to get rid of the mustiness, don’t hang anything back up that has already been worn and make sure your closes are being washed in the right amount of detergent in hot water to get rid of any bacteria.
 Even too much detergent can leave a film on clothes that starts to smell.
 Try placing orange peels or baking soda on a shelf in your closet, or in socks between your clothes.
 For a quick fix, you can actually spritz your clothes lightly with vodka.
 Once the vodka evaporates, so will the smell.

-For your clothes closet, or any other closet in the house, you can hang an orange and clove pomander (made by poking cloves into an orange), eucalyptus branches, or even clean socks full of coffee grounds to absorb the smells and freshen the area.
+- Other: For your clothes closet, or any other closet in the house, you can hang an orange and clove pomander (made by poking cloves into an orange), eucalyptus branches, or even clean socks full of coffee grounds to absorb the smells and freshen the area.

 If there is a stinky place in your home, this is where it’s going to be.
 We have two little boys, and I have a stinky husband.
 Between our toddler peeing on the floor, and my husband washing off all of the grease and grime from his hard workdays, these rooms get super gross.

 Here are some ways to tackle stinky bathroom smells: